sumanchapai/ere/README.md

 ## Syncing events between two computers.

-All the data file is stored locally in `.ere` folder in the home directory.
+All the data files are stored locally in `.ere` folder in the home directory.
 Run `ls ~/.ere` to see these files.
 The list of events is stored in a file called `~/.ere/events.json`.
 I have personally created this file in my dotfiles directory and created a symlink to `~/.ere/events.json` by running:

 ```
+mkdir -p ~/dotfiles/ere
 ln -sf "${HOME}/dotfiles/ere/events.json" "${HOME}/.ere/events.json"
 ```

+Note that my dotfiles folder lives in the home directory.

-This means that the events.json file is in my dotfiles which is git version controllled.
-Now if I install `ere` on another computer and pull my dotfiles directory (and create the symlink like mentioned above), I have the same list of events available on both computers.
-Note tho that, you probably don't want to do this if your dotfiles directory is public because this would make your events public.
+Because my dotfiles directory is git version controllled, when I install `ere` on another computer and pull my dotfiles directory (and create the symlink like mentioned above), I have the same list of events available on both computers.
+Note though that, you probably don't want to do this if your dotfiles directory is public because this would make your events public.

 ## Installation

-Clone this repo then run ```go install .`
+Clone this repo then run `go install .`